What to Do Once You Find an Idea for an App? [Essential Answers]

 The second thing that you can do is partner up with a CTO or Chief Technical Officer.

 This is especially important if you have not the faintest idea about the technical part of the idea.

-See, it is one thing to say that I have an idea for an app.
+See, it is one thing that you have an app idea.

-But it is a whole other thing to say that I have an idea for an app but don’t know how to code.
+But it is a whole other thing to have an app idea but don’t know how to code.

 Because even if you know how to code, we won’t recommend that you start coding yourself.

 The day you feel like taking the leap and become a founder, start behaving like one.

 Yes, guys like Elon and Zuckerberg may have built their products by coding it themselves.

 But the business scenario when these products hit the market today is different.